CodeYourFuture/eslint-config-standard/README.md

 }
 ```

+Alternatively, for a slightly more permissive set of rules, you can extend `@codeyourfuture/eslint-config-standard/lax`.

 ## Principles

  1. **Errors only** - don't train students to ignore *any* output, all rules should either be `"error"` or `"off"`